 Research Experience for Teachers: COSMOS

-Apply now to the 2019 Research Experiences for Teachers (RET) COSMOS Program!
-This is a professional development opportunity for middle and high school science, math, computer science, and engineering teachers in New York City.
+The Research Experiences for Teachers (RET) COSMOS Program is a professional development opportunity for middle and high school science, math, computer science, and engineering teachers in New York City.
 You will be involved in wireless network research alongside STEM researchers at either NYU Tandon Brooklyn Campus or Columbia University.
-However, approx. the first 2-weeks will take place at NYU Tandon.
+However, approximately the first two weeks will take place at NYU Tandon.
 No previous experience is necessary.

 COSMOS (“Cloud Enhanced Open Software Defined Mobile Wireless Testbed for City-Scale Deployment” is a five-year project funded by the National Science Foundation with the aim to develop, deploy, and operate an advanced wireless research testbed in New York City, specifically in West Harlem.
 The team consists of academic partners from Columbia, NYU, Rutgers, the City of New York, Silicon Harlem, City College of New York (CCNY), and a large group of industrial partners.
 Teachers will collaborate with researchers working on both the COSMOS project and a National Science Foundation EFRI NewLAW project that focuses on wireless communication.
 More info about COSMOS can be found in our toolkit labs.